 - Digicode/Access code required – the parcel was not delivered successfully because an entry access code is required.
 The customer should provide the access code.

 - Consignee not present, notified first/second time – parcel was not delivered successfully because nobody was present at the delivery address.
 Depending on the country, the courier can try to deliver the parcel again.
 In this case the customer should get in touch with the courier company – the contact information is provided on the notification left by the courier.
 The other possibility is, that the shipment will be taken to the closest warehouse or ParcelShop.

-- In warehouse / Delivered to ParcelShop – the parcel is stored at the parcel depot/warehouse and the recipient needs to collect it from there.
+- In warehouse / Delivered to ParcelShop– the parcel is stored at the parcel depot/warehouse and the recipient needs to collect it there.

-In case you have questions regarding parcel tracking, your shipment or booking process, feel free to call us or write us an email, we will be more than happy to provide you with the information you need.
-Regarding the shipment tracking, if the status in the tracking system does not change in more than 48 hours or if there is a big delay in the delivery, inform Eurosender about the situation.
+In case you have questions regarding parcel tracking, your shipment or the booking process, feel free to call us or write us an email.
+We will be more than happy to provide you with the information you need.
+Regarding the shipment tracking, if the status in the tracking system does not change in more than 48 hours or if there is a big delay in the delivery, please inform Eurosender about the situation.